DADEVFA/Milestone2/README.md

 - Users emailaddresses should be sent to a database, and not to an emailaddress through email.js.
 - A follow functionality for all social medias.
 - Build an admin dashboard for the artist or manager for them to upload new releases with all links to streming services, add new services, album covers, titles and it will appear thereafter.
+So to make the site dynamic.
 - Build a game on the site that matches the brand.
 Rockets and planets?
 The winner will recieve tickets to shows or products.

 # Testing